Gaetano Scirea: Personal life

 Scirea was married to Mariella Cavanna; together they had a son, Riccardo.
 Mariella has become a politician after her husband's death.

 Death

 In summer 1989, Scirea visited Poland as an observer to watch Górnik Zabrze, against whom Juventus were to play in the UEFA Cup.
 On 3 September 1989, a car carrying him collided head-on with a truck near Babsk.
-The car carried four canisters of gasoline in the trunk (a common practice in Poland at that time due to frequent gas shortages), which exploded upon impact, killing Scirea along with two fellow passengers (just two days after another fatal car accident claimed the life of another international football star, the Polish Kazimierz Deyna).
+The car carried four canisters of gasoline in the trunk (a common practice in Poland at that time due to frequent gas shortages), which exploded upon impact, killing Scirea along with two fellow passengers.
+It happened just two days after another fatal car accident related to Poland claimed the life of another international football star, Polish former midfielder Kazimierz Deyna.